Digicreon/Vik/README.md

 ```

 ### 4.3 Confirmation when the current page is exited
-It is possible to tell Vik to enable or disable the "quit page confirmation" feature, by calling the `vik.setQuitPageConfirmation()` function, giving a boolean as parameter (`true` to enable, `false` to disable the feature).
+It is possible to tell Vik to enable or disable the "quit page confirmation" feature, by calling the `vik.setQuitPageConfirmation()` function, giving a boolean as its parameter (`true` to enable, `false` to disable the feature).

 Example:
 ```html